-- (1) The program identifies one or more individuals responsible for implementing the chosen.
-TPA model(s) and documents the administration processes for all tasks/activities of the applicable TPA model(s) in accordance with the model's implementation requirements. - (2) For purposes of implementing the video requirement, the program places candidates only in student teaching or intern placements where the candidate is able to record their teaching with PK-3 students.
+(1) The program identifies one or more individuals responsible for implementing the chosen.
+TPA model(s) and documents the administration processes for all tasks/activities of the applicable TPA model(s) in accordance with the model's implementation requirements.
+(2) For purposes of implementing the video requirement, the program places candidates only in student teaching or intern placements where the candidate is able to record his/her teaching with PK-3 students.
 The program assures that each PK-3 setting where the candidate is placed has a recording policy in place.
-The program requires candidates to affirm that the candidate has followed all applicable video policies for the TPA task requiring a video and maintains records of this affirmation for a full accreditation cycle. - (3) If the program participates in the local scoring option provided by the model sponsor, the program coordinates with the model sponsor to identify the local assessors who would be used to score TPA responses from the program's candidates. - (4) The program maintains program level and candidate level TPA data, including but not limited to individual and aggregate results of candidate performance over time.
+The program requires candidates to affirm that the candidate has followed all applicable video policies for the TPA task requiring a video and maintains records of this affirmation for a full accreditation cycle.
+(3) If the program participates in the local scoring option provided by the model sponsor, the program coordinates with the model sponsor to identify the local assessors who would (4) The program maintains program level and candidate level TPA data, including but not limited to individual and aggregate results of candidate performance over time.
 The program documents the use of these data for Commission reporting, accreditation, and program improvement purposes.